dapak2002/programming-languages-2022/report.md

     - Week 1: Writing a report in LaTeX (`gcd`).
     - Week 2: Writing recursive programs in Haskell (`member`, etc).
     - Week 3: Executing recursive programs pen and paper (`hanoi`).
+    - Week 4: Parsing arithmetic expressions pen-and-paper (concrete and abstract syntax trees).
-    - More to come: Parsing arithmetic expressions pen-and-paper.
-Parsing lambda calculus expressions pen-and-paper.
+    - More to come: Parsing lambda calculus expressions pen-and-paper.
 Variable Binding and Church encodings.
 Rewriting 1: Transitive Closure and Equivalence Relations.
 Rewriting 2.
 Confluence, Normal Forms, Termination.
 Fixed point combinator.
 Rewriting 3 and 4.
 Theorem Proving.
 Hoare Logic.

 - Part 2
     - A specification of your project is due on the last day of September.